oconnor663/applied_crypto_2021_fall/pset2/readme.md

               == a ^ b
 ```

+If `a` and `b` here represent two plaintext bytes, and `p` represents a pad
+byte, then this xor procedure will "cancel out the pad".
+(Then you have to
+figure out what to do with `a ^ b`.)
+An alternative approach to this problem is
+to figure out how to "recover the pad" from the first plaintext.
+(Then you can
+decrypt the second ciphertext as you did in Problem 2 above.)
+If you have time,
+experiment with both approaches.

 **Input:** a list of two hex-encoded ciphertexts of the same length

 **Output:** the second decrypted plaintext, an ASCII string